Sunday's Scottish Gossip

-Scottish Gossip: Scotland, Ryan Jack, Rangers, Hibs, Dundee, Andy Considine, St Johnstone
+Scottish Gossip: Rangers, Hibs, Dundee, Andy Considine, St Johnstone

 Last updated on .From the section Scottish